ZitRos/hadoop-network-of-keywords/readme.md

 1. Download [this VM](http://content.udacity-data.com/courses/ud617/Cloudera-Udacity-Training-VM-4.1.1.c.zip) used by Cloudera.
 2. Log in to VM using `training/training` login/password.
-3. Clone this repository using Git.
+3. Clone this repository using Git with its submodules: `git clone --recursive https://github.com/ZitRos/hadoop-network-of-keywords`.
-4. Run the shell script `run_mapreduce.sh`.
+4. `cd hadoop-network-of-keywords` and run the shell script `run_mapreduce.sh`.
+5. To build the graph `result.csv`, run `network_builder.py` after running 4.

 Running Keywords Builder
 ------------------------